ssword/flask_materialize/README.md

 ----
 * Fix WTF forms integration (quick form)
 * Finish documentation
+* Additional Macros
+* Demo site

 Notes
 -----
-This is largely a fork from the excellent work at <https://github.com/mbr/flask-bootstrap>
+This is largely a fork from the excellent work at <https://github.com/mbr/flask-bootstrap> and https://github.com/HellerCommaA/flask-materialize